Phnom Penh in 3 Days

 Silver Pagoda

-We round off our last evening in Phnom Penh with another round of riverside drinks and dinner.
+We round off our last evening in Phnom Penh with another round of riverside cocktails followed by dinner at Khmer River House.

 Cocktails in Phnom Penh